Kaelus/Rocky/README.md

 To create the volume, follow the instruction at (https://github.com/spullara/nbd)
 $ java -jar nbdcli.jar server
 $ java -jar nbdcli.jar create -n testing -s 1G
-(Note 'testing' can be replaced with any 'volume name') (Also, note that nbdcli.jar has other commands to delete, list, etc. for the volumes) (Finally, note that once you run RockyController, don't need to start spullara's server to use nbdcli.jar to manage volumes)
+(Note 'testing' can be replaced with any volume name) (Also, note that nbdcli.jar has other commands to delete, list, etc. for the volumes) (Finally, note that once you run RockyController, don't need to start spullara's server to use nbdcli.jar to manage volumes)